PART 44: TURNING POINT

 “And do what?
 Grab her when we see her?
 That didn’t work,” Frank protested.
 “We obviously need a better plan.”

 “Maybe not,” Corry asserted.
-“In particular, because I’m now going to tell you what Julie did in front of me that day in January… and, if you believe me, you won’t ever look at her the same way again.”
+“In particular, because I’m now going to tell you what Julie did in front of me that day in January.
+I’ll warn you now, if you believe what I’m about to say, you won’t ever look at her the same way again.”
 He eyed Clarke.
 “But between her hating us forever, and her being dead?
 I think we want the former.
 Don’t you?”

 “Now, now,” soothed her husband.
 “I made sure he was qualified, and you wanted the smaller town, to surround the event with a certain anonymity.
 Give it another couple of days; we can induce if we have to.”

-“Peachy,” she groused back, sitting herself down in the waiting area.
+“Peachy,” she groused back, sitting herself down.
 “Well, I’m not budging from this spot for at least a half an hour.
 I need to recover my wits.
-Plus I may go into real labour sometime in the next few minutes!”
+Plus I may go into real labour sometime in the next few minutes.”

 “Whatever you think is best,” the man consented, taking a seat next to his wife.

 Mere metres away, around the nearest corner, a girl with wide, staring eyes was breathing heavily.
 Because those were her parents.
-Here, in the hospital.
+Out there, in the hospital waiting area.

 Those were her parents.

 It wasn’t her mother’s fault that her daughter had turned out to be a huge disappointment.
 And the very thought of raising a gun to the woman who had given birth to her was making Julie sick to her stomach.
 Worse, what if it was for nothing?
 What if the doctors here were able to save the unborn child?
 To save Julie’s life?
 Did they have that ability in a hospital this size?